AaronErhardt/AaronErhardt.github.io/src/factory_advanced.md

 ![App screenshot dark](img/screenshots/factory-advanced-dark.png)

-Additionally one can now remove a certain counter or insert a counter between two existing ones.
+Additionally one can now remove a certain counter or insert a counter above or below an existing counter.

 > If you're not familiar with the `Rc` type of the standard library, have a look at [this](https://doc.rust-lang.org/std/rc/index.html).